rajeshbalamohan/hive-jdbc-sampler/README.txt

 ====================
 1. tpcds-hive.jmx is attached here, which has the details on tpcds queries.
 2. Checkout hive-testbench which has TPC-DS and TPC-H queries.
 Note down the location of TPC-DS query folder.
-3. Configure "jmeter-run.sh" to point to the tpcds query folder (hive-bench).
-For more details, refer to the example given in next section.
+3. Configure your jmeter command line arguement to point to the tpcds query folder (hive-bench).
+For more details on command-line option, refer to the example given in next section.

 Running jmeter in non-gui mode:
 ==============================